A topic from the subject of Safety Protocols in Chemistry.

 • Biohazards can be present in a chemistry lab through the use of biological samples, cultures, and reagents.

-• It is important to take precautions to prevent exposure to biohazards.
+• It is crucial to take precautions to prevent exposure to biohazards.

-Biohazards can be classified into four risk groups based on their potential to cause disease.
+Biohazards are classified into four risk groups based on their potential to cause disease:

-1. Risk Group 1: No or low risk to humans.
+1. Risk Group 1: No or low individual and community risk.

-2. Risk Group 2: Moderate risk to humans.
+2. Risk Group 2: Moderate individual risk, low community risk.

-3. Risk Group 3: High risk to humans.
+3. Risk Group 3: High individual risk, low community risk.

-The level of containment required for a biohazard depends on its risk group.
+The level of containment required depends on the biohazard's risk group.
+Corresponding Biosafety Levels (BSLs) are implemented:

-Personal protective equipment (PPE) should be worn when working with biohazards.
+Appropriate Personal Protective Equipment (PPE) must be worn when working with biohazards.
+This typically includes:

 • Laboratory coat